-THE LAST SPARK OF MALUBAR
+🔥 THE LAST SPARK of MALUBAR by Michael Droste 🔥

 “You were never meant to remember.”